Azure/toketi-iothubreact/README.md

 4. **OnlyRecentMessages** [Scala]: stream all the events, starting from the current time.
 5. **OnlyTwoPartitions** [Scala]: shows how to stream events from a subset of partitions.
 6. **MultipleDestinations** [Scala]: shows how to read once and deliver events to multiple destinations.
-7. **FilterByMessageSchema** [Scala]: how to filter events by message schema.
-Note: the name of the schema must be set by the device using the `$$MessageSchema` message property.
-In future this will be a system property, explicitly supported by Azure IoT SDK.
+7. **FilterByMessageType** [Scala]: how to filter events by message type.
+The type must be set by the device.
 8. **FilterByDeviceID** [Scala]: how to filter events by device ID.
 The device ID is automatically set by Azure IoT SDK.
 9. **CloseStream** [Scala]: show how to close the stream